 Affably Evil: Well, as evil as you can be on a cooking show.
 Toshiro Kandagawa, probably the closest thing Iron Chef had to a villain, was equally as devoted to its success as the Iron Chefs.

-In the Morimoto episodes, Kandagawa is portrayed as someone who seeks to take down Morimoto to defend traditional Japanese cooking.
-In the Michiba eps, he comes across as a Smug Snake who wants to take down all the Iron Chefs — Michiba in particular — just to stroke his own ego.
+Kandagawa's character evolved over the show's run.
+In the Michiba eps, he comes across as a Smug Snake who wants to take down all the Iron Chefs — Michiba in particular — just to stroke his own ego; in the Morimoto era, Kandagawa is portrayed as someone who seeking to defend traditional Japanese cooking by taking Morimoto down a peg.

 All There in the Manual: the official book, with background information of the conception and creation of Iron Chef, the thoughts and opinions of the Iron Chefs and various crew members, and the complete list of challengers, ingredients, and judges up to the Sakai/Passard battle.